Aymkdn/SharepointPlus/plugins/peopleahead/README.md

 Example
 -------

 You have to include jQuery, SharepointPlus and the plugin.
-Add these lines to your `<head>`:
+Add these lines to your `<head>` (make sure you use the last version of SharepointPlus):
 ````html
 <script type="text/javascript" src="jquery-1.9.1.min.js"></script>
 <script type="text/javascript" src="sharepointplus-3.0.5.min.js"></script>